Rewards | Fire Keeper's Club

 The Curve bar

-Located near The Buffet, The Curve is Potawatomi Hotel and Casino’s newest bar.
+Located near The Buffet, The Curve is Potawatomi Casino Hotel’s newest bar.
 It’s also the first spot on the casino floor with table-top gaming, so you can enjoy a cocktail while playing one of 10 Super Star Video Poker Machines.
 Visit The Curve »

 Standard Guest Room